two-hundred/celerity-docs/plugin-framework/docs/plugin-system.md

 Plugins must be accessible from the Deploy Engine via the local network through the loopback interface or a unix socket.
 Remote plugins are not supported for security and performance reasons.
 In regards to security, plugins do not support TLS to keep the plugin system simple and easy to use.
 In regards to performance, local plugins are expected to be fast and reliable, remote plugins introduce latency and potential network issues.

 The Deploy Engine will always attempt to connect to a plugin via the `127.0.0.1` loopback address or a unix socket, plugins can only configure the port to listen on when TCP is used.

-## Advanced Use Cases

-### Opting Out

-When building the engine from source, you can opt out of the gRPC-based plugin system by setting the `CELERITY_DEPLOY_ENGINE_DISABLE_PLUGINS` environment variable to `true`.
-When doing this, you will need to make sure that all the `provider.Provider` and `transformer.SpecTransformer` implementations expected by the underlying [Blueprint Framework](../../../blueprint-framework/docs/intro) are loaded in by modifying the source code that initialises the Deploy Engine.